General Program Questions

 What is the minimum GPA required to apply to the MS&E Program?

 • The Graduate School requires a 3.0/4.0 in upper-division courses to apply.
 GPAs below a 3.0 may, in rare cases, be admitted with conditions.
 GPAs above the minimum do not guarantee admission to the program.
-For more information on admissions requirements visit the Office of Graduate Studies Requirements of Graduate Admission.
+For more information on admissions requirements visit the Office of Graduate Admissions Eligibility for Admission Consideration.

 Can I apply for my second masters or doctorate in materials with your program?